Pregabalin works in different ways:

 Very few people taking pregabalin have serious problems.
-Call a doctor straight away if you get:
+Call a doctor or contact 111 straight away if you get:

-- thoughts of harming or killing yourself - a small number of people taking pregabalin have had suicidal thoughts that can happen after only a week of treatment
+- thoughts of harming or killing yourself – a small number of people taking pregabalin have had suicidal thoughts, sometimes after only a week of treatment

 - severe dizziness or you pass out